aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to CSV or Online App" h2="Export DOTX to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Office Open XML document template used for creating documents in Word.
+It is a template that contains text, formatting, and other document elements that can be used as a starting point for a new document.
+However, the DOTX format is not suitable for data analysis and manipulation.
+Therefore, it is necessary to convert DOTX to a more suitable format such as CSV.

+<h2>How Aspose.Total Helps for DOTX to CSV Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert documents, spreadsheets, and presentations.
+It includes Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTX to CSV.

- You can include DOTX to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful, and easy to use document manipulation and conversion API.
+It can be used to export DOTX to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that can be used to convert HTML to CSV.
+Both APIs are available as part of the Aspose.Total for C++ package.

+Using these APIs, developers can easily include DOTX to CSV conversion feature within their C++ applications.
+The APIs provide a wide range of features and options that enable developers to create feature-rich applications.
+They also provide a comprehensive set of examples and documentation that can be used to quickly get started with the APIs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}